whatthesamuel/Project-Wiki/game-wiki/content/_index.md

 draft = false
 +++

-### This is a documentation for my graduation project game "Black Money"
+### This is a documentation for "Actions Have Consequences", an FPS shooter

 Things will be added over time.